zenml-io/zenml/docs/book/how-to/use-remote-compute/scale-compute-to-the-cloud.md

 Please refer to the source code and documentation of each orchestrator to find out which orchestrator supports specifying resources in what way.

 {% hint style="info" %}
-If you're using an orchestrator which does not support this feature or its underlying infrastructure doesn't cover your requirements, you can also take a look at [step operators](../../../stacks-and-components/component-guide/step-operators/README.md) which allow you to execute individual steps of your pipeline in environments independent of your orchestrator.
+If you're using an orchestrator which does not support this feature or its underlying infrastructure does not cover your requirements, you can also take a look at [step operators](../../stacks-and-components/component-guide/step-operators/README.md) which allow you to execute individual steps of your pipeline in environments independent of your orchestrator.
 {% endhint %}

 ### Ensure your container is CUDA-enabled